Rachel Parris

-Rachel Sarah Parris (born 27 May 1984) is an English comedian, musician, actress and presenter.
-She hosts the satirical news show Late Night Mash (formerly The Mash Report).
+Rachel Sarah Parris (born 1984) is an English comedian, musician, actress and presenter.
+She hosted the satirical news show Late Night Mash (formerly The Mash Report).

 Early life

 Parris attended Loughborough High School.
 She holds an upper second-class (2:1) Music BA from St Hilda's College, Oxford and a master's degree from the Royal Central School of Speech and Drama for acting.

 Career

 Parris's stand-up comedy has been featured on Live at the Apollo, and she has performed solo shows at the Edinburgh Fringe, including It's Fun To Pretend, which was expanded into a UK tour for 2018/19.

 She presented the fourth series of the Game of Thrones spin-off show Thronecast, and A Girl's Guide to TV, a comic guide to how women can get ahead in television, which first aired on BBC2 on 10 June 2018.

 As an actor, Parris was cast in the BBC show Murder in Successville, and also appeared on The IT Crowd, Plebs and Count Arthur Strong.

-She has been a panellist on QI, I'm Sorry, I Haven't a Clue, Would I Lie to You? and Mock the Week.
-In 2017 she was a guest on Richard Herring's Leicester Square Theatre Podcast, in 2018 she was a guest on Pappy's Flatshare Slamdown podcast, and in 2019 Richard Osman's House of Games.
+She has been a panellist on QI, I'm Sorry I Haven't a Clue, Would I Lie to You? and Mock the Week.
+In 2017, she was a guest on Richard Herring's Leicester Square Theatre Podcast, in 2018 she was a guest on Pappy's Flatshare Slamdown podcast, and in 2019 Richard Osman's House of Games.

 Parris is a regular guest co-host on the podcast The Guilty Feminist.

 Parris was in one episode of Apple TV+'s Trying.

 Parris wrote a book published in 2022, Advice from Strangers: Everything I Know from People I Don't Know.